 No matter what turning point you find yourself facing, it’s important to find space to grieve the past, discover clarity in the present and embrace all the possibilities of the future.
 Therapy can help you tap into your inner resilience and feel empowered to step into the next chapter of your life.

 Counseling can help see you through life’s beginnings and endings, offering you the support and skills you need to stop feeling stuck, no matter what challenges seem to be standing in your way.
-I am a skilled, empathetic therapist who firmly believes that you already have the answers you need.
-In sessions, I will collaborate with you, helping you clear through all the clatter of outside opinions so you can embrace your authentic self.
+We are skilled, empathetic therapists who firmly believe that you already have the answers you need.
+In sessions, we will collaborate with you, helping you clear through all the clatter of outside opinions so you can embrace your authentic self.
 Then, you can feel equipped to create a fulfilling life.

 Finding direction in life is possible.
 With help, you can stop feeling so certain about what change might bring and foster curiosity, openness and flexibility.
 You can rediscover the sense of awe that can make change so exciting and gain a new perspective on who you are and what your life can be.
 Whatever transition you’re in the midst of, it is possible to find self-assurance and satisfaction on the other side.